alepez/swiftree/README.md

 	auto theAnswer = tree.value("theAnswer", 42));
 ```

-Tree is automatically casted to any type:
+Tree is automatically cast to any type:

 ```cpp
 	Tree a = tree["speed"];
 	float value = a;
 ```

-Tree can be explicitly casted to any type:
+Tree can be explicitly cast to any type:

 ```cpp
 	auto b = a.to<float>();